 Installation is easier than ever because Python 2.7+ and Python 3.2+ include support for the themed widgets (the ttk package).
 On Linux one downloads PAGE-xxx.tgz and expands it in a directory.
 In Windows one executes page-xxx.exe.
 At this point I strongly recommend Python 2.7+.
 I am personally using Python 2.7.6.
 I recommend getting the installation packages directly from the Python Org page.
 (Remember to erase any .pagerc files that may be present.)

 The prerequisites are Tcl/Tk 8.6 or later and Python 2.7+.
 I recommend the free ActiveTcl 8.6+ package for Tcl and Tk.
+Windows and Rasperion users may have to install tcl and tk because they are not included in the system distributions.

 Tcl/Tk 8.6 or later is needed to run PAGE but is not needed to execute the generated Python code.
+This not usually installed in Windows.

 Users Documentation which is also included in the package.
 There is now an Epub version of the documentation.